 Too much vinegar in a recipe will result in a sour, tart taste that overpowers the food, making it unpleasant and impossible to consume.
 There are a few methods and ingredients that will help to balance out too much vinegar which I explore in this article

 It’s pretty obvious when you have too much vinegar in a recipe from the taste.
-But too much vinegar can give you stomach aches, damage your teeth and irritate your throat from the acetic acid.
+But too much vinegar can have effects such as stomach aches, damage to your teeth, and irritation in your throat from the acetic acid.

 How To Fix Too Much Vinegar In Salad Dressing